FluidNumerics/research-computing-cluster/docs/source/HowTo/enable_placement.rst

 2. Go root using :code: `sudo su`

 3. Initialize cluster-services (if it has not been initialized already).
-On debian and Ubuntu solutions, you will need to reference the full path to cluster-services (:code:`/opt/cls/bin/cluster-services`)
+On Debian and Ubuntu solutions, you will need to reference the full path to cluster-services (:code:`/apps/cls/bin/cluster-services`)

 .. code-block:: shell